StockSharp/AlgoTrading/API/4101-4200/4162_Grail_Expert_MA/README.md

 * The strategy uses raw candle updates (including partial states) to emulate the original intrabar high/low monitoring.
 * EMA values are processed only on finished candles to replicate the MQL `iMA` calls with shifts of one and two bars.
 * Historical ranges are tracked with bounded queues instead of indicator lookups to avoid expensive rescans while keeping the logic faithful to the source.
-* No Python version is provided; the API package contains only the C# implementation.
+* Implementations are available in both C# and Python.